top of page

 Search

 As late summer winds down and back-to-school season kicks in, the sniffles start creeping back into homes everywhere.
-Cooler mornings, warmer afternoons, and more time indoors mean germs spread faster and while your pup won’t catch your cold, dogs can definitely pick up their own version of seasonal bugs.
+Cooler mornings, warmer afternoons, and more time indoors mean germs spread faster.
+While your pup won’t catch your cold, dogs can definitely pick up their own version of seasonal bugs.

 Here’s your guide to what cold and flu season looks like for dogs, the symptoms to watch out for, and how MOSA helps keep pups safe, healthy, and happy all year long.